 I used individual silicone brownie trays to make this recipe, however, you could use a small lined brownie tray (no larger than 8″ x 8″) if needed.
 If you make individual bars you can dip them in the melted chocolate and use a spoon and a fork to move them around so they are completely coated.
 If you are making one large tray you can simply pour the melted chocolate over the top of the caramel layer and use a knife to ensure the top is smooth.
 Whichever method you use, you will need to work fast and get the healthy snickers bars back in the freezer as soon as possible as the warm chocolate will start to melt the caramel layer.
 This is the reason they need to have around thirty minutes in the freezer prior to this step.

 These will be good stored in your refrigerator for up up to five days, or longer in your freezer, however I guarantee they will not last that long.

-If, like me, you are a big fan of Snickers you may also like my Healthy Snickers Cups recipe which you can find here.
+If, like me, you are a big fan of Snickers you may also like my Healthy Snickers Cups recipe which you can find here, my Snickers Brownie Cups or my Double Chocolate Peanut Butter Bars.
 For those looking to increase their daily protein intake why not give my Protein Snickers a go.
-If you are looking for more homemade versions of popular chocolate bars you may like Healthy Twix Bars and my Bounty Bars.
+If you are looking for more homemade versions of popular chocolate bars you may like my Chocolate Caramels, my Healthy Twix Bars and my Bounty Bars.

 If you like this recipe and want to show some support please leave a comment below or visit my Ko-Fi account to donate! x